 Is a White-American filmmaker by day and a social advocate by night.
-Born with Asperger’s Syndrome, he’s set out to Hollywood to partner with the outsiders of society like him by making films to tell their stories and support them through advocacy.
+Born with Autism, he’s set out to Hollywood to partner with the outsiders of society like him by making films to tell their stories and support them through advocacy.
 Stephen’s filmmaking themes focus on stories of people that society thought were bad but were good and are heavily defined by Race Relations, Autism, Identity, Culture and Morality.
 He has produced films that cover the cultural spectrum and worked with filmmakers from all backgrounds.
 Stephen deeply loves America and believes its people have done great things… and that there’s more greatness to come.

 Is a Japanese-Filipino-American project manager and digital media nerd with a background in advertising who is intensely curious about life, culture, and society.
 She was born in the Philippines but grew up in Los Angeles.
 However, she was fortunate enough to be able to go back to the Philippines and study there for a few years.
 That experience for her was enlightening and she came back home to Los Angeles with a new passion for life and culture.
 With Positive Identity, she hopes to bring people from all walks of life together in an optimistic and uplifting way.

-Social Media Manager & Content Developer
+Social Media & Content

-Curious to the world around her, Alexis is a filmmaker who loves to travel and explore nature and different cultures.
+“Curious to the world around her, Alexis is a filmmaker who loves to travel and explore nature and different cultures.
 Her mantras in life: to live life intentionally and to “turn lemons into apple juice,” meaning to make the impossible a reality while inspiring others to do likewise.
 Alexis’s worldwide adventures have fueled her desires to capture what brings people into community with one another through the lens of a camera.
-She graduated with a BA in Film Production and minor in Animation through Loyola Marymount University, and is eager to bring people together through storytelling.
+She graduated with a BA in Film Production and minor in Animation through Loyola Marymount University, and is eager to bring people together through storytelling.”

 Kayla Sun is an Asian female filmmaker, one of the recipients of the 2020 Alfred P. Sloan Foundation Production Grant for her upcoming film “The Locksmith’s Wife”.
 She is a MFA candidate for Film and Television production at University of Southern California.
 She is interested in showing Asian characters in natural and non-stereotypical ways.
 She is working with Positive Identity because she believes this to be a great way of helping people of all backgrounds express themselves and connect with each other.